upes-open/scientific-calculator/README.md

 # scientific-calculator

-OVERVIEW:
+**OVERVIEW:**
 Ever wondered of making you own calculator that will be based your understading of the first language the you learned that is C++ and basic concepts of OOP's programming.
 So this repository focuses on making a calculator on C++ that will not enhance you C++ skills but also be based on object oriented and how these concepts can be modeled and replicated with real world.
-Tis will also make use of data stuctures
+Tis will also make use of basic data stuctures to store the results.

+**FEATURES**
+**-> **  The user will be able to perform both basic and scientific calculations using this calculator.
+For example "+" Addistion "-" Subraction Multiplication "X" aswell as scientific calcution in trignometric operations.
+**->**  The calculator has memory feature.
+In this feature at a time user will be able to store all the previous calculations and results performend and look into that later.

+**HOW IT WORKS:
+ **
+**->** The user will enter the input number for which He needs to perform calculation.